Folk Lab

 We have several projects in the lab focused on plant-microbe interactions.
 We are primarily interested in environment and host phylogenetic determinants of leaf and root microbiomes.
 We are working on projects focused on nitrogen-fixing plants as well as flora of the Southeast, and aiming to document how nitrogen-fixing bacteria assort into nodulating plant species.

 Questions that we work on in this topic area include plant-microbe co-evolution and community composition over geographic areas and plant host species variation.
-If you are a student interested in plant-microbe interactions, contact us!
+This work has been funded by NSF and Mississippi State University.

 Niche biology in the Saxifragales